 What should I discuss with my healthcare provider before receiving ibritumomab (Zevalin)?

 You should not receive this medication if you are allergic to ibritumomab, or to radioactive chemicals or mouse proteins.

 To make sure you can safely take ibritumomab, tell your doctor if you have any of these other conditions:

 - liver disease;

 - a history of heart disease, heart attack, angina (chest pain), or irregular heart beats.

-FDA pregnancy category D. This medication can cause harm to an unborn baby.
-Do not receive ibritumomab if you are pregnant.
-Tell your doctor if you become pregnant during treatment.
-Use an effective form of birth control while you are receiving this medication.
+FDA pregnancy category D. Do not use ibritumomab if you are pregnant.
+It could harm the unborn baby.
+Use effective birth control, and tell your doctor if you become pregnant during treatment.

 It is not known whether ibritumomab passes into breast milk or if it could harm a nursing baby.
 Do not receive ibritumomab without telling your doctor if you are breast-feeding a baby.

 How is ibritumomab given (Zevalin)?